reactima/reactima/README.md

 ### Hi there 👋

-Open for to work remote as React Vue Python Golang Rust Nodejs Developer.
+If you might open to hire remote React Vue Python Golang Rust Nodejs Developer in near future, consider to schedule a quick zoom call with me or chat.
+See contacts below.

 Skills

 - Front-end : React.js with Hooks and Typescript, Angular.js, Vue.js, D3.js, Highcharts, Recharts.js, Slate.js, etc
 - Back-end : Node.js, Python, Golang, Rust